university-of-york/uoy-design-patterns/src/pages/313-tabs-module.md

 ---

-<p class="lead">[Tabbed content](tabs.html) is used to display a lot of alternative text in one place.
-For example, they're used on the course pages to show prospective students what they can expect to study in each year of the course.</p>
+<div class="lead"><p>[Tabbed content](tabs.html) is used to display a lot of alternative text in one place.
+For example, they're used on the course pages to show prospective students what they can expect to study in each year of the course.</p></div>

 To convert the tab markup to useable tabs, `new TABS` is called for each `.js-tabs` element.